josephrmartinez/RecipeEmbeddings/writeup.md

 Run a search for "comfort food."

-We get only two results.
-This is because the phrase "comfort food" shows up in the instructions for each of these recipes: "enter comfort food heaven," and "serve with some rice or fresh bread for the ultimate comfort food."
-Surely there are more than just two comfort food options in this collection of 5,000 recipes?
+We get two results because the phrase "comfort food" shows up in the instructions for two recipes.
+But surely there are more than just two recipes that would qualify as "comfort food" in this collection of 5,000 recipes.

 There are.
 And to find those items, we are going to start by calculating embeddings for all of the recipes in our database.